sjb1061/Actinula_Paper/RNA_FISH_probe_design/RNA_probes_workflow.md

 The protien header for a potential opsin sequence is Ec_actinula_t.97788..1291-986_(-).
 Open the Ec_actinula_t.97788 tab in snapgene and go to the sequence location of 1291-986 and copy that range and paste into a new text document that will contain all probe sequences (called exact_nuc_seqs_for_probes.fa).
 Take note of the bp and GC content in your notes file.
 You will do this for each of your sequences.

 ### 8. Design probes in stellaris and order
+Now that you have a fasta file of nucleotide sequences of your exact region for probes, we are going to make a custom probeset using Stellaris: https://www.biosearchtech.com/products/rna-fish/custom-stellaris-probe-sets.
+I recommend reading over the design information provided by stellaris.

+	1. Select the Stellaris rrna fish probe designer option and start design
+	2. Enter in the name of your probe set name, for organism select other, masking level change to 2, Max number of probes keep at 48.
+For the first test keep oligo length at 20 and min spacing length (nt) at 2 - alter these according to the recomendations depending on the number of probes generated.
+Next, paste in your target sequence and click design probes
+	3. This will generate a probe set.
+Stellaris recommends a minimum of 25 oligos for a single probe set.
+If the count number is too low, alter the lenggth and min spacing length according to their recomendations for troubleshooting/designing: https://blog.biosearchtech.com/considerations-for-optimizing-stellaris-rna-fish-probe-design.
+	4. Next, selectt your stellaris dye and order.
+Check out https://www.biosearchtech.com/support/education/stellaris-rna-fish/dyes-and-modifications-for-stellaris.
+You have now completed the RNA FISH Probe Design!!